AWAITING A SAVIOR: The Gospel, the New Creation and the End of Poverty, by Aaron Armstrong

 In Awaiting a Savior, Aaron Armstrong reminds readers that even as we are responsible for pursuing biblical solutions to poverty, our hope for truly resolving it comes not from the good we do, but from the return of Christ, who will once and for all put an end to sin, suffering, and death as he brings about the new creation.

 “Finally, a book that tackles the subject of poverty in a biblical, balanced, thought-provoking, and convicting manner!

 “While many books on eradicating poverty focus solely on statistics and need as motivating tactics, Awaiting a Savior moves beyond the stats, the great need, and excellently emphasizes addressing the root of poverty and what motivates us to adress the issue.
 The redemptive story of God highlighted in this book provides the grace-based motivation in the gospel necessary to provide the most holistic and sustainable response to the great need around us.
 Few books so astutely combine a comprehensive theological look at poverty with empowering, inspirational motivation.”

-Logan Gentry, Pastor of Community & Justice, Apostles Church, New York City
+—Logan Gentry, Pastor of Community and Justice, Apostles Church, New York City

 “Aaron Armstrong’s heart to minister to the least of these is on full display in this concise book about the opportunities and limitations of ministry to the poor.
 Challenging our own idolatry, our motivations, and our actions, Awaiting a Savior reorients our mercy ministry around the gospel, seeking to show how a life of love is the overflow of a grace-filled heart.”